Perito Moreno

 Flora Ecosystems

 The park encompasses a transition zone between the Patagonian steppe and Andean forest.
 Lenga beech (Nothofagus pumilio) and ñire (Nothofagus antarctica) forests dominate the valleys and lower mountain slopes, transitioning to open krummholz near treeline.
 The steppe zones feature coirón grasses, neneo shrubs, and cushion plants.
 Above treeline, Andean meadows support diverse alpine wildflowers in summer.
-The forests are carpeted with ferns, mosses, and lichens and harbor several endemic plant species.
+The forests are carpeted with ferns, mosses, and lichens and harbour several endemic plant species.
 Invasive beavers have significantly altered riparian forest habitats.

 Geology